ndrewr/hyde-arc/about.md

 ## ***To Create and Contribute.***

-The potential to serve cemented in my mind while taking my first online course.
+This potential to serve cemented in my mind while taking my first online course.

 The course, naturally:  [Web Development](https://www.udacity.com/course/web-development--cs253).